 I considered setting up a bounty on a website, but I decided to next see if I could find someone in the community with expertise who could be persuaded to work on this issue.
 It seemed that fixing the toolbars would be a great first step and I felt I’d be happy with that one improvement.

 So I next emailed Michael Meeks and asked if he knew anyone who might have a few extra hours.
 I was put in contact with Andrzej Hunt, who eventually wrote a patch to double the toolbar bitmaps.
-But I felt that the spelling underline was the next highest priority issue.
+It helped, but I felt that the spelling underline was the next highest priority issue.
 I decided to go through the codebase, and see if I could find the place that should be fixed.
-If I thought I could do it, I would buy an external SSD to build and do some experiments.
+If I thought I could do it, I’d buy an external SSD to build and do some experiments.

 I don’t remember exactly how many searches it took, but eventually I found the code to draw “wave lines”.
 If I had known that term in advance it would have been faster, but I always thought of them as squiggly underlines and that term brought up nothing.
 Eventually I found interesting routines such as DrawText, ImplDrawTextLine, ImplDrawWaveLine, DrawWavePixel, DrawWaveLine, etc. One usually reads code for understanding, but at first, I was just trying to figure out if the code I was looking at was relevant.

-LibreOffice draws wavy underlines as a font property and as part of spelling / grammar errors, and for other reasons, so I had to read through the code, understand who called who, etc. Eventually, I discovered that DrawWaveLine was the function I wanted.
+I learned that LibreOffice draws wavy underlines as a font property, as part of spelling / grammar errors, and for other reasons, so I had to read through the code, understand who called who, etc. Eventually, I discovered that DrawWaveLine was the function I wanted.
 It was called from the end of the main routine DrawText, which called lcl_DrawLineForWrongListData, which went through the grammar and spelling error list and called DrawWaveLine for every problem area.
 And in that routine, I found a strong clue:

 5302 if ( nStyle == WAVE_NORMAL )